mozilla/experimenter-docs/docs/onboarding/onboarding-feature-ios.md

 The onboarding feature is built on top of Nimbus, Mozilla's experimentation platform.
 Nimbus allows you to send bits of configuration to application features from Experimenter, the web-application staff use to launch and manage experiments and rollouts.

 Using Experimenter in the general case is documented elsewhere, so this document is specifically concerned with configuring the onboarding feature.
-[Example experiment](https://experimenter.services.mozilla.com/nimbus/lifestyles-images-onboarding-experiment/summary)

 # References
 For the most up-to-date configurations, the main code base will always be the best place to check.